Landscape, climate and water flow

 Natural highlights include: The Danube Biosphere Nature Reserve of the National Academy of Sciences of Ukraine, is located at the Kiliya branch of the Danube in the Delta.
 With a total area of approximately 46,000 ha, protected areas include islands with attached areas of water and wetlands.
 More than 5,000 animal species live in the reserve, including pink pelicans, geese, dolphins, seal-monks, true otters and minks.

-The largest part of the Tisza and Prut sub-basins is covered by forests; the rest of the land is used for agriculture, human settlements and infrastructure.
+Forests cover the largest part of the Tisza and Prut sub-basins.
+The rest of the land is used for agriculture, human settlements and infrastructure.
 There are several hydropower stations in the Tisza Basin, with a total capacity of 31,600 kWt.
 The Tisza River Basin in Ukraine is rich in groundwater bodies, both alluvial and karstic waters.
 More than 60% of the centralised drinking water supply comes from groundwater sources.

-While the rivers of the Tisza and Prut Basins cannot be used for navigation, Ukraine is united with Europe by the Danube River.
+While the rivers of the Tisza and Prut Basins cannot be used for navigation, the Danube River unites Ukraine with Europe.
 However, only a quarter of the potential shipping capacity on the Ukrainian part of the Danube is used.
 Currently, Ukraine is working to make the existing natural branches of the Danube River suitable for navigation.
 These activities, however, are under debate in Ukraine.

-The Tisza and Prut are mountain rivers in Ukraine, and floods are therefore common.
+The Tisza and Prut are mountain rivers in Ukraine, making floods a common occurrence.
 The biggest floods on the Tisza occurred in November 1998 and March 2001, when the highest water levels were recorded.
 Much has been done since then to improve flood protection, including installing automatic gauging stations.

 Rivers in Ukraine are used as receiving waters for both urban and industrial wastewaters, although exact data on pollution is currently unavailable.
 For detailed information on the above, download the fact sheet below.